pbloem/profane-tmesis/inside-out.md

 I think it mostly does work that way, in an empty universe.
 Especially if you took away most of the dark matter, the rest of it would just clump up into rocks that circle around each other.

 _How about day and night?
-Wouldn't the Sun just heat up one side of this earth clump?_
+Wouldn't the Sun just heat up one side of this Earth clump?_

 Well, the Greeks imagined that these clumps moved around each other.
 I mean, that's what we have at the centre: the Sun and Sakmet, spinning around each other.
 These would just be farther apart.
-If the Sun would circle the Earth-clump, each side would experience day and night just like us.
-Maybe the Earth-clump spins around.
-Or maybe the Earth would circle around the Sun.
+If the Sun would circle the Earth-clump, it would experience day and night just like us.
+Or maybe the Earth-clump spins around its axis.

+Or maybe the Earth would circle around the Sun, together with loads of other clumps.

-_The Earth circling around the Sun.
-I bet the churches would be upset about that._
+_I bet the churches would be upset about that._

 Right?
 Just like when radio waves were discovered and showed the other pockets, and we found out we weren't at the center of the universe.
 Except they would just need strong binoculars, so it would probably all blow up much earlier.